sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-Skin-Cancer/README.md

 <b>
 <br>
 1. We trained and validated a TensorFlow UNet model using the Tiled-Skin-Cancer-ImageMask-Dataset, which was tiledly-split to 512x512 pixels.<br>
-2. We applied the Tiled-Image Segmentation inference method to predict the segmentation regions for a test image with a resolution of 4K or 6K pixels.
+2. We applied the Tiled-Image Segmentation inference method to predict the skin-cancer regions for the test images with a resolution of 4K or 6K pixels.
 <br><br>
 </b>